-10 Easy Ways to Speed up WordPress Site
+10 Effective and Easy Ways to Speed up a WordPress Site

-In this research article, our technical team have performed some in-house tests to see what makes a WordPress website speed up and eventually become more SEO friendly.
+In this extensive research article, our conscientious technical team have undertaken various in-house tests to determine the factors that can speed a WordPress website up and ultimately allow it to become as SEO friendly as possible.

-The steps that we took to Speed up our test WordPress site were:
+The meticulous steps that we undertook to speed up our test WordPress site were the following:

 - Installing WordPress Cache Plugin and Leverage Browser Caching